19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Silence.md

 **Notably, this means [Spellcasting](../../../Spellcasting/Spellcasting.md) is impossible in the bubble since it requires speaking.**

-The affected creature may make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Physical Defense](../../../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) to [Resist](../../Resist.md) this spell once per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md) by attempting to break themselves free of the bubble.
+The affected creature may use their [Reaction](../../../../Game%20Procedures/Combat/Reaction.md) to make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Physical Defense](../../../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) to [Resist](../../Resist.md) this spell by attempting to break themselves free of the bubble.

 ---
-*Upcast: Target up to 1 additional creature per spell level.*
+*Upcast: Conjure 1 additional bubble per spell level.*